THE WESTMINSTER KENNEL CLUB PRESENTS

 The award recognizes veterinarians in the dog community and raises awareness of the mental challenges within the Veterinary community.

-Nominations this year will open on March 14 on westminsterkennelclub.org.
 Four regional finalists will be selected, with the ultimate recipient selected by an esteemed judging panel of veterinarians.
-The winning vet will be invited to attend Westminster Week this year and Westminster will donate $10,000 in their name to a non-profit organization ( to be named) that supports veterinarians, students, and vet techs tackling the issues of mental well-being.
+The winning vet will be invited to attend Westminster Week this year and Westminster will donate $10,000 in their name to Not One More Vet that supports veterinarians, students, and vet techs tackling the issues of mental well-being.

 NOMINATE A VETERINARIAN

 Whether you are a dog owner or a member of the veterinary community, tell us in 200 words or less how a veterinarian that you know is making a difference.
-Four regional finalists will be selected from among the qualified entries by a panel of judges consisting of Westminster and Trupanion representatives.
+Four regional finalists will be selected by an esteemed judging panel of veterinarians.
 Regional finalists will be the entrant from each region that best demonstrates that the veterinarian has actively improved the lives of pets and owners, elevated the bar for best treatments, mentored the next generation of veterinary professionals, and pursued a passion to advance the profession.

 Regional finalists must submit a video entry that will be shared across Westminster social media platforms.
 The winner will be the finalist who receives the most cumulative likes/favorites across platforms.
 View Rules and Regulations.